AAK (company)

-AAK, formerly AarhusKarlshamn, is a global Sweden-based company and producer of vegetable oils and fats.
+AAK AB, formerly AarhusKarlshamn, is a global Sweden-based company and producer of vegetable oils and fats.

 History

 The company, formerly known as AarhusKarlshamn, was founded in 2005 through the merger of Karlshamns AB (founded 1918 in Karlshamn, Sweden) and Aarhus United A/S (founded 1871 in Aarhus, Denmark).

 Company

 The company has been listed, as the current legal entity, on the Stockholm Stock Exchange (OMX) since 2005 and had a total market cap of about 50,2 billion SEK, as of April 30, 2021.
 As of December 31, 2021, the group had a total turnover of 35,452 million SEK, an operating profit of 2,393 million SEK, and 4,013 employees globally.

 Production facilities

 The group has production facilities in numerous countries with its main production units situated in: